Slavery is an evil practice of stripping humans of all their rights and binding them under the will and ownership of another human master.

 $275,293,450

-"Lincoln" is a powerful film by Steven Spielberg that explores the pivotal role Abraham Lincoln, the 16th President of the United States, played during a defining moment in American history.
+"Lincoln" is a compelling historical drama directed by Steven Spielberg, focusing on the leadership of Abraham Lincoln, the 16th President of the United States, during one of the nation's most crucial periods.

 AdventureSci-Fi